Aileron: Trim tabs

 Trim tabs are small movable sections resembling scaled down ailerons located at or near the trailing edge of the aileron.
 On most propeller powered aircraft, the rotation of the propellers induces a counteracting roll movement due to Newton's third law of motion, in that every action has an equal and opposite reaction.
 To relieve the pilot of having to provide continuous pressure on the stick in one direction, which causes fatigue, trim tabs are provided to adjust or trim out the pressure needed against any unwanted movement.
 The tab itself is deflected in relation to the aileron, causing the aileron to move in the opposite direction.
 Trim tabs come in two forms, adjustable and fixed.
 A fixed trim tab is manually bent to the required amount of deflection, while the adjustable trim tab can be controlled from within the cockpit so that different power settings or flight attitudes can be compensated for.
 Some large aircraft from the 1950s (including the Canadair Argus) used free floating control surfaces that the pilot controlled only through the deflection of trim tabs, in which case additional tabs were also provided to fine-tune the control to provide straight and level flight.

 Spades

 Extra 300L aircraft, from below, showing light coloured quadrilateral spades at roughly midwing.

 Spades are flat metal plates, usually attached to the aileron lower surface, ahead of the aileron hinge, by a lever arm.
 They reduce the force needed by the pilot to deflect the aileron and are often seen on aerobatic aircraft.
 As the aileron is deflected upward, the spade produces a downward aerodynamic force, which tends to rotate the whole assembly so as to further deflect the aileron upward.
 The size of the spade (and its lever arm) determines how much force the pilot needs to apply to deflect the aileron.
-A spade works in the same manner as a horn but is more efficient due to the longer moment arm.
+A spade works in the same manner as a horn but is more effective due to the longer moment arm.